 Create a scheduleNow that you have grouped together smaller tasks into batches, take a look at the rest of the tasks on your list and start creating a daily routine.
 Depending on the work you do and how long tasks normally take, it might be useful to create a schedule with half hour or hour long slots.
 You don’t have to schedule everything down to the last minute, but it’s useful to have slots that can then become routine.

 Remember Weekly and Monthly TasksWhile it’s easy to think about the daily tasks that need to be included into your schedule, you don’t want to forget about important weekly and monthly tasks that also have to be completed.
 Fit these into your weekly schedule and give yourself enough time to complete them in case there are any last minute problems or changes.

 This may seem a bit counterproductive, but it’s important that you include short breaks into your routine.
 If you avoid taking breaks you will end up pushing yourself too far and that can lead to daydreaming and drifting as your mind tries to avoid doing work.

 Take a few minutes away from mental tasks to go make a cup of tea or go for a short walk.
 This will allow you to recharge and get you in the right state of mind to fully concentrate on work again.

-Think About Those DistractionsSome of the biggest time wasters are distractions like your phone, the internet, as well as fellow colleagues.
+Think About Those DistractionsSome of the biggest time wasters are distractions like your phone, the internet, social media, as well as fellow colleagues.
 These will make it much more difficult to stick to your routine, so it may be worth finding a way to include them in your schedule.
 Take a tea break with a colleague for a quick catch up, or use a break to check your personal emails.
 By making them a part of your routine, you can limit the amount of time you waste on these.

 Does it Work for You?Once you have developed a schedule, it’s important to try it out and see if it actually works for you first before you make yourself stick with it.
 The whole point is to increase your productivity at work and get you to stop wasting important time.